rafalafuria/LigaSauroQuest/README.md

 copyrighted background music made in Ritmik Studio.
 Developed in 6 days.

-The project still needs fine tuning and a better respawn and checkpoint as well as new stages.
+The project still needs fixes and a better respawn and checkpoint as well as new stages.
 The build performed is for Android.